Harmonic morphisms from five-dimensional Lie groups: Conformal foliations of codimension 2

-We shall now assume that the Lie group $G$ is 5-dimensional and that $\{X,Y,Z,A,B\}$ is an orthonormal basis for the Lie algebra $\g$.
-Further let $X,Y,Z\in\g$ generate a 3-dimensional integrable distribution $\k=\V$ on $G$ which is horizontally conformal and with minimal leaves.
-Let $\H$ be the horizontal distribution generated by $A,B\in\g$.
-Then it is easily seen that $A,B$ can be chosen in such a way that the Lie bracket relations for $\g$ are of the form
+From now on we shall assume that $G$ is a 5-dimensional Riemannian Lie group $G$ and that $\{X,Y,Z,A,B\}$ is an orthonormal basis for its Lie algebra $\g$.
+Further let $X,Y,Z\in\g$ generate a 3-dimensional left-invariant integrable distribution $\V$ on $G$ which is conformal and with minimal leaves of codimension 2.
+Let $\H=\V^\perp$ be the horizontal distribution generated by $A,B\in\g$.
+Then it is easily seen that $A,B$ can be chosen in such a way that the Lie bracket relations for $\g$ are of the following form

-with real structure constants.
 For later reference we state the following easy result describing the geometry of the situation.

 \begin{proposition} Let $G$ be a 5-dimensional Lie group and $\{X,Y,Z,A,B\}$ be an orthonormal basis for its Lie algebra $\g$ as above.
 Then \begin{enumerate} \item[(i)] $\V$ is {\it Riemannian} if and only if $a=(a_1,a_2,a_3)=0$, \item[(ii)] $\H$ is {\it integrable} if and only if $\theta=(\theta_1,\theta_2,\theta_3)=0$, and \item[(iii)] $\V$ is {\it totally geodesic} if and only if